(Work in Process title!)

 Leaving him to wander around, I began to clean myself up.

-Downing a couple slugs of whiskey, I bit down on a piece of folded leather before drizzling some across the wound.
-Tears rolled from my eyes at the burst of pain.
-Then I stitched it shut, screaming through clenched teeth as the thin thread pulled the torn flesh back together.
+Then, downing a couple slugs of whiskey, I bit down on a piece of folded leather before drizzling some across the wound.
+Tears rolled from my eyes at the burst of fresh pain.
+Then I stitched the gash shut, screaming through clenched teeth as the thin thread pulled torn flesh back together.

-Once I was finished, the stitches looked horrible, but they’d hold.
+Once I finished, the stitches looked horrible, but they’d hold.